m99coder/pglogical-poc/README.md

 <img src="./prometheus-graph.png" alt="Prometheus Graph" />

+## Convenience

+You can use the following `make` targets to simplify processes:

+- `build`: Build containers
+- `start`: Start containers while also rebuilding the images
+- `run`: Run replication as soon as databases are ready (depends on `start`)
+- `list`: List running containers
+- `stop`: Stop containers while also removing the images
+- `clean`: Remove containers

 ## Debugging

 For debugging purposes we can run a [Docker image](https://hub.docker.com/r/jbergknoff/postgresql-client) that only provides the `psql` client as follows: